-The Pension Boards-United Church of Christ, Inc. (PBUCC) is pleased to present this report on its response to the call for urgent action on climate change to the Thirty-First General Synod of the United Church of Christ (UCC), meeting June 30-July 4, 2017 in Baltimore, Maryland.
+The Pension Boards-United Church of Christ, Inc. (PBUCC) is pleased to present this report on its response to the call for urgent action on climate change to the Thirty-Second General Synod of the United Church of Christ (UCC), meeting June 21-June 12, 2019 in Milwaukee, Wisconsin.

-PBUCC began its work on climate change 25 years ago as part of a coalition of investors at the Interfaith Center on Corporate Responsibility (ICCR) utilizing direct engagement with publicly-traded companies across all business sectors of the market.
+PBUCC began its work on climate change 27 years ago as part of a coalition of investors at the Interfaith Center on Corporate Responsibility (ICCR) utilizing direct engagement with publicly traded companies across all business sectors of the market.

-As a result of the passing of the Resolution Urging Divestment - Along With Other Strategies - From Fossil Fuel Companies to Address Climate Change by the Twenty-Ninth General Synod in 2013, and in concert with a growing coalition of investors beyond ICCR and the publication of research and conclusions by the Intergovernmental Panel on Climate Change (IPCC), PBUCC launched a stepped-up campaign on climate in 2014.
+As a result of the passing of the Resolution Urging Divestment - Along With Other Strategies - From Fossil Fuel Companies to Address Climate Change by the Twenty-Ninth General Synod in 2013, and in concert with a growing coalition of investors beyond ICCR and the publication of research and conclusions by the Intergovernmental Panel on Climate Change (IPCC), PBUCC launched a campaign to address climate change in 2014.

-These five major steps have been taken since the last report given at the Thirtieth General Synod in 2015:
+These five major steps have been taken since the Thirtieth General Synod in 2015:

-PBUCC has taken powerful steps toward a low-carbon future economy with the investment of \$142.6 million in sustainable bonds, including \$133.4 million in "green bonds" and \$9.2 million "social impact bonds" aimed at the development of alternative energy and increased energy efficiency.
-This multi-million-dollar investment publicly proclaims that PBUCC has not only supported the principles of the resolution, but actually contributed to the development of a low-carbon future economy - the solution to climate change.
+1. PBUCC has taken powerful steps toward a low-carbon future economy with the investment of \$265 million in sustainable bonds aimed at the development of alternative energy and increased energy efficiency.
+This multi-million-dollar investment publicly proclaims that PBUCC has not only supported the principles of the resolution but contributed to the development of a low-carbon future economy - the solution to climate change.

-- 2. PBUCC introduced the Northern Trust Global Sustainability Index Fund (GSIF) option for members in the accumulation (pre-retirement) phase of their Annuity Plan accounts.
+- 2. PBUCC introduced the Northern Trust Global Sustainability Index Fund (GSIF) option for members in the accumulation (pre-retirement) phase of their Annuity Plan accounts (Now at 19 million \$ in assets).
 This fund option invests in "best in class" publicly-traded companies, based on MSCI Global Sustainability standards across all asset classes.
 As this investment grows, opportunities will develop to further customize the fund to make it even more sustainable and climate-sensitive.
-PBUCC has moved to eliminate investments in thermal coal/tar and oil sands companies from its portfolio, reducing the carbon footprint of the portfolio by 60%. - 3.
-In response to the urgency of climate risks, ICCR members, across all faith bodies, filed a record 104 resolutions addressing climate-related topics.
-This is 13 more than in the previous year.
-Sixty-six of these dealt primarily with climate change, while an additional 38 addressed climate change indirectly through lobbying, executive compensation, sustainability, food, water, or the environment.
-New issues addressed this year were climate change impacts of increased biomass use, DAPL (the Dakota Access Pipeline), and sustainable protein. - 4.
-As a result of a strategic planning process and church-wide consultation with a broad range of stakeholders, PBUCC developed the Faith and Finance Initiative to focus on positive ways to initiate dialogue and respond to the UCC's social justice concerns.
+PBUCC has now eliminated investments in thermal coal and tar and oil sands companies from its portfolio, reducing the carbon footprint of the portfolio by 60%. - 3.
+In response to the urgency of climate risks, ICCR members, across all faith bodies, filed 250 resolutions with 163 companies many addressing climate-related topics.
+Many of these dealt primarily with climate change, while an additional number addressed climate change indirectly through lobbying, executive compensation, sustainability, food, water, or the environment.
+Issues addressed this year included science-based targets to reduce greenhouse gases; business planning for a 1.5-degree C and under future; and, increased commitment to sustainability reporting. - 4.
+Because of a strategic planning process and church-wide consultation with a broad range of stakeholders, PBUCC developed the Faith and Finance Initiative to focus on positive ways to initiate dialogue and respond to the UCC's social justice concerns.
 A Faith and Finance Advisory Group was formed, whose members include a collegium executive, conference minister, and PBUCC trustees and staff.
-This group meets regularly to receive counsel and wisdom on matters related to the intersection of faith and finance in the UCC.
-Please read the Policy on Faith and Finance for more information: http://bit.ly/PBUCC_FFP.
+This group met regularly to receive counsel and wisdom on matters related to the intersection of faith and finance in the UCC.
+There is also a staff Working Group on Faith and Finance.
+Please read the Policy on Faith and Finance for more information: